Walter Cronkite School of Journalism and Mass Communication policies

 Applied project

-Students enrolled in the 30-credit-hour mid-career Master of Mass Communication program have the option of completing an applied project and are eligible to enroll in MCO 593, Applied Project, when they have no more than six credit hours of coursework remaining on their plan of study.
+Students enrolled in the 30 credit hour, midcareer Master of Mass Communication program have the option of completing an applied project and are eligible to enroll in MCO 593 Applied Project when they have no more than six credit hours of coursework remaining on their POS.
 Students interested in completing an applied project are encouraged to meet with the master’s program director no later than the end of their first year in the program.